 Winter birding here is great for hawks, sparrows, Pine Warbler, and often Golden-crowned Kinglet.
 Arrive shortly after first light for owls.

 Spring and fall are both great for migrants, but the spring warblers are the headliners of this show.
-Susan and Don have built a flowing, rocky water feature in their backyard that attracts migrants flying through the area.
+Don and Susan have built a flowing, rocky water feature in their backyard that attracts migrants flying through the area.

 You can sit with your binoculars or camera in one of the dozen or more chairs surrounding the water feature and see the birds up close as they drink and bathe themselves.
 This may actually be the single best and easiest place to see migrating warblers in Texas that isn’t located on the coast.